 Located: The Esplanade, Waihī Beach

 WHATAROA WATERFALL, ŌTANEWAINUKU FOREST

 The Ōtanewainuku Forest is one of New Zealand’s best examples of unlogged native flora and fauna, with clear and cool streams running throughout.
 The two-hour return Whataroa Waterfall track takes you through towering Rimu trees and finishes at a cascading waterfall perfect for a picnic and a cool off.
 You may even run into a Kiwi bird thanks to the work of the Ōtanewainuku Kiwi Trust and the Department of Conservation which have been protecting the North Island Brown Kiwi population there since the ‘90s.

 The Whirinaki Forest boasts some of the clearest freshwater rivers in the North Island; combined with their chilly temperature, the rivers make for a refreshing dip!
 Nearly all the Whirinaki tracks and huts are along rivers or streams and make the perfect spot to cool off in after a long summer’s day of walking, hiking or mountain biking.
 The Whirinaki River runs next to the Central Whirinaki Hut and has a deep pool surrounded by one of the world’s greatest old-growth forests.

 Located: Whirinaki Forest Car Park, River Road, Whirinaki Forest Park

-Always check whether dogs are permitted before you go as special places in the Bay of Plenty like the Otanewainuku Forest are home to vulnerable Kiwi chicks and other native birds.
+Please check whether dogs are permitted if you're intending to take one along because some places, like Ōtanewainuku Forest, are home to vulnerable Kiwi chicks and other native birds.